 Ireland’s gas infrastructure includes two key natural gas extraction fields, both located off the coast – Kinsale Head in the south and Corrib gas field in the west-north of the country, where there is also the country's only gas storage facility.
 The gas is processed at an inland processing plant near the Bellanaboy Bridge, which is connected to the country's main gas pipeline.
 Ireland’s conventional oil infrastructure include one operating oil refinery near Whitegate with a total crude oil processing capacity of 75 000 bpd, some oil terminals and oil storages.

 Figure 5.
-Basic infrastructure facilities of the fossil fuel sector in Ireland
+Basic infrastructure facilities of the fossil fuel sector in Ireland (click on the map to view a PDF version)

 As mentioned above, electricity generation in Ireland is to about 65% provided by fossil fuel-fired power stations, of which the majority runs on natural gas.
 However, Ireland’s largest electricity generation plant, Moneypoint located in Clare, is coal-fired.
 It should be noted that the national government plans to phase out the use of coal and peat in power generation.